epiksabin/WeBridge/README.md

-# OBridge
+# WeBridge

 **A bridge library to seamlessly integrate Python, C++ and JavaScript together.**

-OBridge allows developers to call functions and exchange data across Python, C++, and JavaScript with a **single, consistent API**, eliminating the pain of writing tedious bindings or boilerplate code.
+WeBridge allows developers to call functions and exchange data across Python, C++, and JavaScript with a **single, consistent API**, eliminating the pain of writing tedious bindings or boilerplate code.

 ---